وَٱلَّذِينَ يُؤْمِنُونَ بِمَآ أُنزِلَ إِلَيْكَ وَمَآ أُنزِلَ مِن قَبْلِكَ وَبِٱلْءَاخِرَةِ هُمْ يُوقِنُونَ

 Wallatheena yu’minoona bimaa unzila ilayka wamaa unzila min qablika wabil aakhiratihum yooqinoon.

 And who believe in what has been revealed to you, [O Muhammad], and what was revealed before you, and of the Hereafter they are certain [in faith].

 This is the continuation of characteristics of the muttaqin.
-This ayah covers all parts of time i.e. past, present and future.
+When ayah 3 covers spiritual and physical aspects, this ayah explains the meaning of the unseen in all dimensions of time i.e. past, present and future.